MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Local Short-Time Acceleration correction to Inertial Particle Action

 $Z_{acc}$ can be regarded as a modification factor arising from boosting from an inertial frame to a coordinate system with zero relative velocity but undergoing local short-time acceleration.
 In the general case of non-zero relative velocity, $Z_{acc}$ incorporates both the velocity-dependent part of the Lorentz boost factor and the acceleration-dependent part.
 Therefore, it can be viewed as a generalized Lorentz factor under conditions of local short-time acceleration.
 In this sense, this treatment can clearly be interpreted as modifying kinematics, since Lorentz contraction in the context of special relativity is also understood as a modification of kinematics, rather than as a mechanical contraction of rulers due to some forces. $Z_{acc}\eta_{\mu\nu}$ can be considered as an effective metric for this local short-time accelerated frame.
 All effects of local short-time acceleration relative to the inertial frame $\eta_{\mu\nu}$ are approximately encoded within this factor.

 Next, let's examine the new effects brought about by the correction terms in this factor.
-Given that $a^{2}\delta s^{2}\ll1$, the deviation from the flat metric and the action in the inertial frame caused by this acceleration is a small quantity, resulting in only a minor correction to the particle's motion.
-If we consider $\omega$ as the Fourier mode of the particle's coordinate $x(s)$,
+Given that $\left|a^{2}\delta s^{2}\right|\ll1$, the deviation from the flat metric and the action in the inertial frame caused by this acceleration is a small quantity, resulting in only a minor correction to the particle's motion.
+If we consider $\omega$ as the Fourier mode or proper frequency/spectrum of the particle's coordinate $x(s)$,